 Further downtown, visit the Chabad House Bowery’s celebration at Washington Square Park (5th Ave and Washington Square Park).

 In Queens, Kew Gardens’ Queens Borough Hall is the site of another fantastic menorah lighting (120-55 Queens Blvd, Queens).
 Looking to squeeze in some holiday shopping before a menorah lighting ceremony?

 Check out the gathering at the Staten Island Mall (2655 Richmond Ave, Staten Island).
 There is also a well-attended ceremony at Staten Island Borough Hall (10 Richmond Terrace, Staten Island).

+Winter holidays in NYC are awesome for the cuisine alone!
 If you haven’t already filled up on latkes at one of the menorah lighting ceremonies, be sure to check out some of NYC’s world-famous delicatessens and appetizing stores, known year-round for their traditional Jewish cuisine but also for their seasonal offerings throughout various holidays.

 What’s the difference between an appetizing store and a delicatessen?
 Appetizing stores, which became prominent in the late 1800s and early 1900s, are known for selling prepared foods such as smoked fish, cream cheese, spreads, bagels, breads, pickled items and other Ashkenazi specialties, excluding meat.